jensgraetzer/SRT-time-shifter/README.md

 # SRT-time-shifter

-This very simple Python scripts shift all the times in a SRT subtitle file.
+These very simple Python scripts shift all the times in a SRT subtitle file.

 Say, you have a mediafile (a video or an audio file) with subtitles.
 The subtitles are stored in a separate subtitle file - a textfile in SRT format.
 Imagine, the time values in the subtitle file need to be shifted, to be accurate.